mighdoll/wgsl-linker/packages/linker/Internals.md

 * Users can plug in their own text processor to run during the preprocessing phase.
 * Struct inheritance - After traversal, refs to structures with `extends` clauses are modified to add 'mergeRefs' a list of refs to the extension source structs.
-  When the struct text is loaded, the fields from the extension source structs are mixed in.
+  When the struct text is extracted, the fields from the extension source structs are mixed in.
 * ImportResolutionMap - Fully expand wildcard and list style imports, distinguish imports that refer to wgsl elements